ardyesp/ESPWebDAV/README.md

 # ESPWebDAV
-A WiFi WebDAV server using ESP8266.
+A WiFi WebDAV server using ESP8266 SoC.
 Maintains the filesystem on an SD card.

 Supports the basic WebDav operations - *PROPFIND*, *GET*, *PUT*, *DELETE*, *MKCOL*, *MOVE* etc.